Fernando98dev/shopping-cart/README.md

 Run backend server:

-go to backend-cardapp in vscode and rename .env.template to .env
+go to backend-cardapp in vscode and:

 put your own values on POSTGRES_USER, POSTGRES_PASSWORD and POSTGRES_DB variables on the docker-compose.yml file